coding-for-reproducible-research/Research_Coding_Community/README.md

-# Research Coding Community (RCC) Website Template
+# Research Coding Community (RCC) Coding Club Website Template

 Welcome!
-This repository is a **template** for launching your own Research Coding Community website using **Jupyter Book**.
+This repository is a **template** for launching your own Research Coding Community Coding Club website using **Jupyter Book**.
 It includes:

 - 📚 A ready-to-edit site structure (home, community pages, courses)
 - ✅ Working **GitHub Actions** for CI/CD to **deploy to GitHub Pages**